trevorwagner/trevorwagner.dev/_static/posts/understanding-test-automation-frameworks-what-is-a-test-runner.md

 ---

-At the most basic level, support to automate tests requires two things: a _means to define tests_, and a _means to execute tests as they have been defined_.
-In order to define tests, an engineer responsible for test automation needs to be able to write specifications that (by way of programming code) define which operations should occur within a test, including how to interact with the system under test, how to extract output, and how to compare the extracted output to a set of expectations (hopefully a limited set of expectations) defined within the test.
-In order to execute tests, one needs a means of executing a process that runs tests and one or more methods of configuring that test run: things like command-line options, environment variables, and configuration files all help make this possible.
-Providing a unified interface can help make it possible both for engineers automating tests on local machines and for engineers responsible for configuring automation services like those used within Continuous Integration what (at the most basic level) serves as a uniform means of configuring and running the same tests in the same way.
+At the most basic level, support to automate tests requires two things:

+- a means of **defining the components of- and parameters for automated test runs**, including test specifications, test suites, test run settings, and test reporting.
+- a means to **execute test runs they have been defined**.

-**Test runners** are a special type of library that satisfies both of these basic requirements.
+**Test runners** are a special type of software library that satisfies both of these basic requirements.
 In essence a test runner will provide two APIs that satisfy the needs outlined above:

 - A code-level API that can be used to define test specifications, test steps (operations generally defined as a functional subset or component to be used within one or more specifications), and/ or other operations that should be carried out in runtime.
 - One or more external APIs that can be used to execute- and configure test runs.